-For instance, he offered the spacious parking lot of the Lantaw Restaurant in Talisay City to public use.
-The space became the temporary south bus terminal.
+For instance, he offered the spacious parking lot of the Lantaw Restaurant in Talisay City for public use.
+Space became the temporary south bus terminal.

-At 49 years old, Bunny Pages decided he will organize the Page Holdings Inc. (PHI) in August 2003.
+At 49 years old, Bunny Pages decided he will organize Pages Holdings Inc. (PHI) in August 2003.
 He started with two brands — Thirsty Fresh Juices and Shakes and Mooon Cafe.
 Now, the company has grown into 11 brands and counting.

 Even so, Pages believed in his mission of serving great tasting food and beverage.

 Pages saw the wisdom in running PHI as a family business.
 Thus, Pages involved his children — John, Charlie, Randy, Cheryl, and Michael — from the very start.

 The United Laboratories (Unilab) is ready to help during the global Covid-19 pandemic.
 The biggest pharmaceutical manufacturer in the Philippines addressed the need for medicines.